TimnaKleinmanCitriLab/Citri-Lab-Correlation/README.md

 ### Basic Structure
 The structure of the objects is so:
 * **ListOfMouseLists** - The main object, and the only one that needs to be loaded.
-It is an object that holds all the different mouse lists.
+It holds all the different mouse lists.
     * **MouseList** - An Object that holds mice of the same kind (e.g. "OfcAcc", "AccInAccOut").
-        * **Mouse** - This is an abstract class, and isn't used directly.
-Each mouse type has a different class that inherits from this class (e.g. "OfcAccMouse").
-Each mouse is represented with an object of the correct mouse type.
+        * **Mouse** - An abstract class that isn't used directly.
+Each mouse type (OfcAcc, AccInAccOut etc.) has it's own class that inherits from this class.
+Each mouse is represented as an object of the correct mouse type.
+        * **AccInAccOutMouse, AudAccMouse, AudInAccOutMouse, AudInAudOutMose, OfcAccMouse** - As mentioned above, these are the classes for each mouse type.

+### Basic Functions Use
+Each class in the hirarchy has functions that help analyze the realtions within that class - Mouse functions allow to see the data about a single mouse.
+MouseList functions allow to see the data and compare mice from the same type (e.g. running functions on the mouselist of OfcAccMice )

 Things to add:
-- Loading the mice - loml = ListOfMouseLists()
-- Hirrachy of files, מחלקות and objects
 - Discription vector
 - Default values I used for functions
+- important functions